PHASE 5 OF 7

 The 20% Slides

-Slides you don't plan to show unless asked.
-Pre-built answers to the questions judges are likely to ask.
+Pre-built answers you don't show unless asked, ready for the questions judges are likely to raise.

 Instant